DachiChang/goath-stack-template/README.md

 # Project Initialization

-1. Replace all occurrences of `goath-stack-template` in the `templ` import path.
+1. `make init` will init entire project necessary modifies.
-2. Replace all occurrences of `goath-stack` in the project with your own project name.
+2. Replace the OpenAPI annotations `goath-stack` in the `main.go` with your own project name.
-3. Run `cp env.example .env` to create the environment configuration file.

 ---